aroberge/ideas/docs/html/_sources/motivation.rst.txt

     However, once it became possible to write code using them, it seems that everyone became enthusiastic about them.

-    If only it were possible to write short programs using currently invalid syntax to truly get a feel for the syntax ...
+    **If only it were possible to write short programs using currently invalid syntax to truly get a feel for it rather than just complaining based on reading a few examples ...**

 .. tip::